Norton AntiVirus: Version 2009 (16.0)

 Norton AntiVirus 2009 was released on September 8, 2008.
 Addressing performance issues, over 300 changes were made, with a "zero-impact" goal.
-Benchmarking conducted by Passmark Software PTY LTD highlights its 47-second install time, 32 second scan time, and 5 MB memory utilization.
+Benchmarking conducted by Passmark Software PTY LTD highlighted its 47-second install time, 32 second scan time, and 5 MB memory utilization.
 Symantec funded the benchmark test and provided some scripts used to benchmark each participating antivirus software.

-The security status and settings are now displayed in a single main interface.
-A CPU usage monitor displays the total CPU utilization and Norton's CPU usage in the main interface.
+The security status and settings were displayed in a single main interface.
+A CPU usage monitor displayed the total CPU utilization and Norton's CPU usage in the main interface.
 Other features include Norton Insight, a whitelisting technology which cuts scanning times by mapping known safe files using information from an online database.
 To address malware response times, updates are delivered every 5 to 15 minutes.
 However, such updates are not tested by Symantec, and may cause false positives, or incorrectly identify files as malicious.
 The exploit scanner found in the 2007 and 2008 versions was dropped from this release.

-When installed in 32-bit versions of Windows XP Service Pack 2, 150 MB of free space, a 300 MHz processor, and 256 MB of RAM is required.
-When installed in 32-bit or 64-bit versions of Windows Vista, 150 MB of free space, an 800 MHz processor, and 512 MB of RAM is required.

-Two variations on Norton AntiVirus 2009 are also marketed by Symantec.
+Two variations on Norton AntiVirus 2009 were also marketed by Symantec.
 The Gaming edition provides finer control over when Norton downloads updates and allows components of the suite to be disabled either manually or automatically when the computer enters full-screen mode.
-The Classic edition cannot find or remove adware and spyware.
+The Classic edition did not find or remove adware and spyware.